-This is effectively an to improvement.
+This is effectively an agile approach to improvement.
 Agile is by nature incremental - breaking large tasks, goals, and projects into small deliverables.
 The principles of agile apply very well to manufacturing improvement projects and OEE.

 One more tip - let OEE be a brutal measure.
 It’s okay to wince a little when you see your “true” OEE score.
 See it as an opportunity.
 A lot of companies exclude bits and pieces of time from OEE - all with very reasonable justifications.
 Don’t give into temptation.
 The more losses that are exposed, the more fertile ground you’ll have for improvement.